luisfpl/luisfpl/README.md

   - **Agile Tools**: Proficient in using Jira, Confluence, GitHub, and JFrog to manage development cycles.
   - **AI Engineering**: Specialized in developing and deploying AI-driven chatbots.

+- **GitHub Actions & CI/CD**:
+  - **Pipeline Creation**: Expert in designing and implementing pipelines with GitHub Actions.
+  - **Custom Actions**: Skilled in creating custom GitHub Actions and reusable workflows for efficient CI/CD processes using typescript, jest and bash.

+- **Terraform & Infrastructure Automation**:
+  - **Terraform Modules**: Expert in creating reusable Terraform modules.
+  - **Product Development**: Proficient in building products using Terraform modules for scalable and consistent infrastructure deployment.

 - **Microcontrollers & Embedded Systems**:
   - **NXP**: Embedded programming and system design.
   - **PSoC5LP**: Custom embedded applications.